parikhamol/social-computing-project/README.md

 1. Run sed 1p post*.csv > merged.csv
 	-  	This combines all the posts file into a single csv merged.csv

-2. Run remove_duplicates_posts.csv
+2. Run remove_duplicates_posts.py
     -   This reads merge.csv and removes duplicates
     -  	Generates combined_posts.csv

 3. Run sed1p comments*.csv >merged.csv
     - 	This combines all the comments into a single merged.csv

-4. Run remove_duplicates_comments.csv
+4. Run remove_duplicates_comments.py
     - 	This reads merge.csv and removed duplicates
     - 	Generates combined_comment.csv